25 Celebrities You Didn't Know Had Famous Parents

 Believe it or not, Jason Schwartzman—who's starred in numerous Wes Anderson films—and Robert Schwartzman—who appeared in 2001's The Princess Diaries and is in the band Rooney—come from Hollywood royalty.

-Their mom is actress Talia Shire, who played Connie Corleone in The Godfather series and Adrian Balboa in the Rocky series (scoring Oscar nominations for both franchises).
-She is also famed director Francis Ford Coppola's sister, making Sofia Coppola and Nicolas Cage their cousins.
+Their mom is actress Talia Shire, who played Connie Corleone in the Godfather series and Adrian in the Rocky series (scoring Oscar nominations for both franchises).
+She is also famed director Francis Ford Coppola's sister, making Sofia Coppola and Nicolas Cage Jason and Robert's cousins.
 Their dad, Jack Schwartzman, passed away in 1994.

 Billie Lourd—who's starred on multiple Ryan Murphy TV shows like Scream Queens and American Horror Story—is the only child of Carrie Fisher.

-Not only did Billie Lourd lose her mother in December 2016, she lost her grandmother, Debbie Reynolds, too.
+Not only did Billie Lourd lose her mother in Dec.
+2016—she lost her grandmother, Debbie Reynolds, too.
 Yes, Fisher also had a famous mom in Reynolds, who famously played Kathy Selden in 1952's Singin' in the Rain.
 Plus, she had her own TV series, The Debbie Reynolds Show, and appeared on Will & Grace and in the Halloweentown franchise.
-Fisher's dad, Eddie Fisher, was a popular singer in the 1950s, too.
+Carrie's dad, Eddie Fisher, was a popular singer in the 1950s, too.

 In 2016, Fisher presented her mother with the Lifetime Achievement Award at the Screen Actors Guild Awards, describing Reynolds as "more than a mother—she's been an unsolicited stylist, interior decorator, and marriage counselor."
 They were funny together until the very end.
 As proof of just how close this mother-daughter duo was, Reynolds died just one day after Fisher did.